-The completion of your final construction documents is the responsibility of the entire Design-Build construction team and is vital to the long-term success of both the project and your new or renovated healthcare facility.
+Completing your final construction documents is the responsibility of the entire Design-Build construction team and is vital to the long-term success of both the project and your new or renovated healthcare facility.

 Midway through final documentation, construction documents are reviewed by the project manager, project engineer and project superintendent.
 At this stage, a constructability drawing review is crucial.
 Additionally, the estimate should be analyzed for accuracy, and to make certain any changes to the plan have been accounted for.
 This way, everyone is on the same page.

 Next, the medical facility project enters what we call the procurement stage—a very detailed stage consisting of several critical steps.

-Let’s shift gears and talk about the actual build.
+Let’s shift gears and talk about the actual project.
 If you work in construction, you’ll likely already have a healthcare construction process in place.
 If you don’t, there are a few areas of focus that are key components in the successful delivery of your Design-Build healthcare construction project.

-Once lines of communication are set, the project should mobilize.
-And it should run like a well-oiled machine.
+First, make sure that your team is well-versed in establishing clear lines of communication.
+This is vital to the success of any construction project and is one of the hallmark benefits of Design-Build healthcare construction.
+Once lines of communication are in place, the project should run like a well-oiled machine.
 There should be a thorough preconstruction meeting with the owner and all major subcontractors and vendors.
 Pre-installation meetings on all major building components are also necessary.

 Commission and closeout

 Finally, it’s time for the ribbon cutting.
 But, the job doesn’t end there.
-A good healthcare builder should provide as-built drawings, operations manuals, training in use of building and equipment, and of course, an eleven-month checkup.
+A good healthcare builder should provide as-built drawings, operations manuals, training in use of building and equipment, and an eleven-month checkup.